Florence in 2 days: here’s the complete Florence travel itinerary!

 Coming down from the Piazzale towards the centre, you will pass through San Niccolò neighbourhood, where you can find many restaurants and bars for your aperitivo or an excellent dinner.

-Florence in 2 days: day 2 itinerary
+Florence: 2 day itinerary

 In the morning I suggest that you start the day early.
 This way you will be able to enjoy Florence without the crowds and confusion.
 After your breakfast and check-out at the hotel you can head towards the Accademia Gallery where the original statue of David sculpted by Michelangelo Buonarroti is kept today.